 Tix on the Square.
 This is a ticket box office located downtown at Sir Winston Churchill Square.
 They sell tickets for a variety of events including theatre, arts, music, literature and dance events in the city.
 Most event tickets can be purchased online.

 Aurora Watch.
-Being a fairly northern city Edmontonians are lucky enough to see the aurora borealis, or the northern lights.
-This website will give you email alerts for nights when you have a good chance to see the northern lights.
+This website will send you email alerts for nights when you have a good chance to see the northern lights in the Edmonton area.

 Alberta Historical Pass.
 This pass gives you admission to 19 different historic sites in Alberta for one year.
-The pass includes 4 different attractions around the Edmonton including; Rutherford House, The Royal Alberta Museum, The Ukrainian Cultural Heritage Village, and the Father Lacombe Chapel.
+The pass includes 4 different attractions around the city; Rutherford House, The Royal Alberta Museum, The Ukrainian Cultural Heritage Village, and the Father Lacombe Chapel.

 Edmonton Attractions Pass.
 This pass gives you admission to a variety of attractions around Edmonton.
 The Ultimate Pass gives you admission to 15 different sites around the city and is valid for one year.
 The U-Pass gives you admission to 4 different sites around the city and is valid for one week.